futurepaul/hypernote-os/sample_apps/welcome.md

       text: Post Note
       action: actions.post
       payload:
-        published_at: \{{ time.now }}
+        published_at: {{ time.now }}
       ```
 ---
 # Welcome to Hypernote OS

+Hypernote OS is a OS-in-the-browser for doing nostr stuff and having a good time.
+Hypernote apps are simple to write and can be published to nostr.
+Make your own apps and share them with your friends!

+## How it works

 Hypernote apps are written in Markdown with YAML frontmatter.
-The compiler turns this document into a structured AST, Hypersauce streams queries, and the renderer draws the UI inside draggable windows.
+They get compiled to a structured AST.
+This AST can then be published to nostr as a `{ version, meta, ast }` JSON object (kind 32616).
+When you run an app the AST is parsed into queries, actions, and UI nodes.
+The queries are resolved using Hypersauce and the UI nodes are rendered using React.

-## Quick Start
+## Quick Start for Building Apps

 1. Edit documents under **Apps → Editor**.
 2. Frontmatter describes metadata, `queries`, `actions`, optional `forms` and `state`.